 Management has the ability and intention to hold equity securities over the long-term but may dispose of individual securities in response to liquidity needs or adverse market conditions.

-During the year the Company recognized an unrealized loss of \$ 4,930 (2013 - \$24,652) on its equity investments which are recognized in other comprehensive income as a separate component within equity
+During the year the Company recognized a change in unrealized loss of \$19,229 (2014 - \$4,930) on its equity investments which are recognized in other comprehensive income as a separate component within equity.

 6. Investment property